When it comes to lead generation, working smart beats working hard.

 In short, you can have a hyper-qualified list of leads sent right into your Pipedrive dashboard without any extra work by simply plugging Leadfeeder into your analytics and setting up the right filters.

 Check out the Leadfeeder and Pipedrive integration to get started.

 With a chatbot on your website, you can engage leads on your website 24/7.

 You can personalize the conversation options to help visitors navigate the site and answer frequently asked questions.
+Plus, chatbots work as effective exit intent popups when visitors go to leave your website.

 A good chatbot will also qualify leads for you, as you can tailor it to ask specific questions about your lead’s interest in your website.
 For example, if you’re in real estate and selling property you can set your bot up to get location, price range, property type and contact details from website visitors.

 Your salesforce will then be able to contact the customer armed with this key knowledge, saving time for both parties.
 They could even have some potential options prepared before the initial call.

-Our tool of choice for sales lead generation is LeadBooster.
+Our tool of choice for sales lead generation from chatbots is LeadBooster.

-Pipedrive’s new fully customizable Chatbot, part of the LeadBooster add-on, can be put on any page of your website to ask visitors qualifying questions and route hot leads to the right salesperson.
+Pipedrive’s fully customizable Chatbot, part of the LeadBooster add-on, can be put on any page of your website to ask visitors qualifying questions and send hot leads to the right salesperson.

 Chatbot can qualify leads based on the criteria you set, then assign quality leads to the most relevant salesperson based on things like location, availability, experience level or expertise.

 Once qualified, you can tell Chatbot how the information should be stored.
 Pipedrive will create a new contact as well as the associated deal information.
 You can set the owner of the lead and control who is allowed to see it.

 You can even prompt your prospect to arrange a call, meeting or demo within the chat sequence.
 Chatbot integrates seamlessly with Pipedrive’s Scheduler, allowing the lead to check the relevant salesperson’s availability and set up a time slot that suits.